Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 In the traditional village of Axos, you will find the unique Museum of Wooden Sculpture.

-Here you can have a guided tour from the owner and artist Georgios Koutantos, who will tell you the stories that lie behind every sculpture, all of them handmade and life-sized.
+Here, you can have a guided tour from the owner and artist Georgios Koutantos, who will tell you the stories behind every handmade and life-sized sculpture.

-The artist gets inspiration from everyday life, but also from Crete’s and Greece’s traditions and myths.
+The artist gets inspiration from everyday life and Crete’s and Greece’s traditions and myths.
 This is a perfect stop-by if you are discovering the mountain villages of Rethymnon.

 The entrance fee is €4.
 The museum is open daily from 8 am to 9 pm.